-Fabric Weight: 230 g/m 2
+Fabric Weight: Midweight - 230 g/m 2

 RELATED REVIEW: The Best Long Underwear and Base Layer for Men

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Isolation Midweight Wool by Minus33 was the lowest scoring merino wool product in this review.
-In our opinion, Minus33 chose a great fabric, but forgot a few things when it came to quality design.
+In our opinion, Minus33 chose a great fabric but forgot a few things when it came to quality design.
 It was the lowest-performing merino wool we reviewed, but also came with the lowest price tag at $76 for like-fabric products.

 Comfort and Fit

 The loose fit of this top wasn't our favorite.
 The sleeves easily slid back on our arms when raised, allowing our wrists and forearms to catch an extra chill.
 However, they tended to slide back into place when our arms were lowered, and the torso was long enough to cover our stomachs with our arms overhead.
-We generally preferred products with a more snug fit.
+We preferred products with a more snug fit.

 If you're spending a significant amount of time in cool to cold temperatures without moving too much or engaging in low-intensity activities, this model might be for you.
 The Isolation Midweight is good for waiting in a deer stand or fishing off the side of a lake, as you can easily keep it tucked in to improve its insulation while waiting for elusive big bucks and whoppers.
-In cold temperatures, we definitely recommend wearing at least one more layer on top of this garment.
+In cold temperatures, we recommend wearing at least one more layer on top of this garment.
 Also, more robust upper bodies will likely appreciate the loose fit of this contender.

-The thick Minus33 Isolation Midweight Wool base layer has an intriguing price tag, but its performance didn't live up to the more expensive and more efficient models.
+The thick Minus33 Isolation Midweight Wool base layer has an attractive price tag, but its performance didn't live up to the more expensive and more efficient models.
 Coming in toward the bottom of our list of competitors, we think the design of this product could stand improvement.

 OutdoorGearLab Member Reviews